 Recommended Reading – How To Choose The Best Survival Tent

 A knife has lots of uses, including:

 - Cutting bandages

 - Digging small holes

-Since your knife is one of the most important items in the survival backpack, you better make sure it is a good one!
-Also follow good knife maintenance, such as always drying it thoroughly before closing it.
+Since your knife is one of the essential items in the survival backpack, you better make sure it is a good one!
+Also, follow good knife maintenance, such as always drying it thoroughly before closing it.